 It is worth noting that another Israel-related organization, Gonjeshke Darande, claimed responsibility for its attack on the Iranian gas station system.
 The organization became active again in October 2023 and is considered to be related to the Israeli Military Intelligence Agency.
 It has previously attacked Iranian steel plants, There have been destructive attacks on gas stations and rail networks.

-Original article by Chief Security Officer, if reproduced, please credit https://www.cncso.com/en/iranian-hacking-group-muddywater-targets-middle-eastern-telecom-companies.html
+Original article, author: Chief Security Officer, if reprinted, please indicate the source: https://cncso.com/en/iranian-hacking-group-muddywater-targets-middle-eastern-telecom-companies.html